I am a marketing professional holding a postgraduate degree in management. I live in Chennai and have traveled

 The Chunnambar Boat House is on the East Coast Road on the way to Cuddalore.
 The boat takes the visitors on the backwaters to a secluded beach near the mouth of the backwater.
-With pristine sand and clean water, this is the most beautiful beach in Pondicherry and it is rightly called the Paradise beach or Plage Paradiso in French.
+With pristine sand and clean water, this is the most beautiful beach in Pondicherry and it is rightly called the Paradise Beach in English or Plage Paradiso in French.
 One can spend an hour or two at the beach before taking a return boat.

 Jawaharlal Nehru Street and M G Road offer some interesting street shopping experiences in Pondicherry.
 One would get anything from garments to electronic goods at reasonable prices.
 One should also visit Casablanca, an outlet with an ethnic and classical touch in the heritage town.